ryanbyloos/spjrud-to-sql/README.md

 # SPJRUD to SQL

 ## Purpose
 The purpose of this project is to build a simple library to convert Relational Algebra operations (SPJRUD) to SQL queries.
-The project present itself as a simple file to import in a project or in an interactive python console.
+The project presents itself as a simple python library to import in a project or in an interactive python console.
 See Usage for more information.

 ## Used operations (SPJRUD)
 Below a list of the operations used in this project, with an explanation of what they are.